How to Send WhatsApp Messages from Arduino Uno R4 Wifi Board

 To demonstrate how it works, we will connect an HC-SR04 ultrasonic sensor to the Arduino UNO R4 WiFi (because we will need wifi for this project, the normal Arduino UNO R3 or nano will not work).
 Whenever an object comes closer than a defined distance, the Arduino sends the measured value to CircuitDigest Cloud.
 The cloud platform then handles message formatting, template management, and WhatsApp delivery.
-In short, your Arduino only needs to send sensor data and CircuitDigest Cloud takes care of the rest.
+In short, your Arduino only needs to send sensor data, and CircuitDigest Cloud takes care of the rest.
 By the end of this tutorial, you will have a fully working proximity alert system that sends WhatsApp notifications instantly to your registered phone number.
+You can also explore WhatsApp alert implementations using ESP32 and Raspberry Pi Pico for WiFi-based setups.
 For more projects using Arduino boards, explore our comprehensive collection of Arduino projects and discover additional microcontroller projects for various platforms.

 How the Arduino Sends WhatsApp Alerts

-At a high level, the process is very straightforward.
+The overall process for this Arduino WhatsApp notification system is straightforward.
 The Arduino reads data from a sensor, checks if a condition is met, and then sends that data to CircuitDigest Cloud.
 The cloud platform takes care of converting that data into a properly formatted WhatsApp message and delivering it to your phone.

-- The formatted message is then delivered instantly to WhatsApp.
+8. The formatted Arduino WhatsApp alert is then delivered instantly to WhatsApp.

-Your Arduino does not communicate directly with WhatsApp servers.
+Important Thing to Understand: Your Arduino does not communicate directly with WhatsApp servers.
 Instead, it sends structured data to CircuitDigest Cloud.
 The cloud handles authentication, template compliance, formatting, and delivery.
 This removes the complexity of integrating with the official WhatsApp Business API yourself.
-Also, to maintain security and prevent misuse, the API allows messages to be sent only to pre-verified phone numbers (maximum 5 recipients), with a limit of 100 messages per user per month
+Also, to maintain security and prevent misuse, the API allows messages to be sent only to pre-verified phone numbers (maximum 5 recipients), with a limit of 100 messages per user per month.

 Required Components

-This project uses minimal hardware components that are readily available and simple to connect.
+This Arduino WhatsApp alert system uses minimal, widely available hardware that is readily available and simple to connect.
 The HC-SR04 ultrasonic sensor provides accurate distance measurements up to several meters, making it suitable for Arduino to send notifications to smartphone applications like proximity detection, parking assistance, or intrusion alerts.

 Hardware List: